Letters written by Ernest Lionel Bailey October 1916 to April 1918 - Part 5

 then another trip to Boulogne on the

 28th.
-SO I have been going some.
+So I have been going some.

-I received your letter on returning tonight
+I recieved your letter on returning tonight

 dated 14th and was very pleased to hear